© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carn y Hyrddod & Neighbouring Cairn is a scheduled monument protected by Cadw under reference GM243.
 View the official record →

-Carn y Hyrddod and its neighbouring cairn are a Prehistoric Round Cairn located in Wales, designated as a Scheduled Ancient Monument under Cadw reference GM243.
+Carn y Hyrddod and its neighbouring cairn is a Neolithic or Bronze Age round cairn located in Wales under Cadw's scheduled ancient monument designation GM243.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM243.

 Carn y Hyrddod & Neighbouring Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carn y Hyrddod & Neighbouring Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM243.